 “The counseling program at UCM was and continues to be phenomenal.
 The faculty and staff are top rate and each went above and beyond to teach, share and provide opportunities for learning, growth and experiences which prepared me well for my career in this field.”

 “I have worked with many recent grads from other counseling programs- I am so thankful that I went to UCM.
 I felt so prepared with my degree and we covered so much more than what some other programs did.
 The best part of my UCM education was the amazing, caring, brilliant professors.
 Thank you for all you have taught us.”

 “The counseling program at UCM has an outstanding teaching staff.
 They are all extremely professional and knowledgeable.
 All of them are leaders in the counseling field.
 I am honored that I was able to work with them and grateful for their dedication to helping me become the best counselor I could be.”

 “I am extremely impressed with UCM's Counseling program and often encourage those seeking training to pursue it there.”

 “UCM's counseling program is by far one of the best around.
 The expectations of students are extremely high, as they should be when entrusting their students with the precious lives of so many.”

 UCM is always looking for new opportunities for our students to gain real world experience.
 If you wish to become an approved clinical site for the Counseling Program, please complete this form:

 UCM is the longest continuously CAEP accredited public institution in Missouri

-The Council for Accreditation of Counseling and Related Educational Programs has accredited the Counselor Education Program (Masters degrees for School and Clinical Mental Health Counseling concentrations) for an eight-year period with conditions through October 31, 2026.
+The Council for Accreditation of Counseling and Related Educational Programs has accredited the Counseling Program (Masters degrees for School and Clinical Mental Health Counseling concentrations) for an eight-year period with conditions through October 31, 2026.